 This paper notes that each RPM instance is accompanied by metadata describing its progressive patterns that precisely match the semantics predefined for $P_{\alpha{jkl}}$ in the DIO architecture.
 We argue that incorporating this metadata as a supervisory signal into DIO's training process to guide the derivation of $P_{\alpha{jkl}}$ can rectify the causal chain modeled by DIO.

 To this end, we propose the {DIEGO} method.
 DIEGO constructs a set of trainable reference vectors \(\{V_f | f \in [1,F]\}\).
-By assigning each vector a distinct metadata modality, this entire set can be considered as a comprehensive metadata dictionary.
-In addition, DIEGO introduces an auxiliary loss term \(\ell_{\text{DIEGO}}\) that serves to align each progressive pattern representation \(P_{\alpha{jkl}}\) extracted by the DIO with its corresponding reference vector in \(\{V_f | f \in [1,F]\}\) based on the accompanying metadata.
+By assigning each vector a distinct metadata modality, this entire set can be considered a comprehensive metadata dictionary.
+An auxiliary loss term \(\ell_{\text{DIEGO}}\) is introduced to align every progressive pattern representation \(P_{\alpha jkl}\) extracted by DIO with its corresponding reference vector in \(\{V_f \mid f \in [1,F]\}\) according to the accompanying metadata.
 This term is formulated as follows:

 Here, $\text{Meta}_{\hat{f} l}$ is a binary indicator that flags whether the $l$-th metadata entry matches the modality associated with the $\hat{f}$-th vector within the reference dictionary \(\{V_f | f \in [1,F]\}\).
-Meanwhile $\tau$ is a trainable scaling coefficient.
+Meanwhile, $\tau$ is a trainable scaling coefficient.
 The detailed formulation of $\ell_{\text{DIEGO}}$ elucidates our alignment mechanism.
 Guided by the metadata-derived indicators, this loss term employs logarithmic smoothing and exponential scaling to regulate the cosine similarities between each $P_{\alpha_{jkl}}$ and all vectors in the reference dictionary.

-Evidently, our objective has shifted from statistical quantity control to vector similarity control, distinguishing DIEGO from Brando and WORLD: it is no longer mutual-information-driven but progressive-pattern-driven.
+Evidently, our objective has shifted from statistical quantity control to vector similarity control, distinguishing DIEGO from Brando and WORLD in that it is no longer mutual-information-driven but progressive-pattern-driven.
 When the DIO model is trained with the composite loss $\ell_{\text{DIO}} + \ell_{\text{DIEGO}}$ and the trainable reference dictionary $\{V_f |f \in [1,F]\}$, the forward pass of the relevant modules proceeds as illustrated in Figure \ref{Diego_fig}.

 After training, a solving model that captures causal chains in RPM problems is obtained.